 It seems that most of those Gemini astronauts who carried flags as mementos on their missions took just a few (maybe half a dozen or less) carefully-selected individual flags rather than the larger packs or flag kits carried on the later Apollo missions.
 These tended to be U.S. or State flags, often in large sizes (e.g. 12x18"), plus an occasional special flag such as a Christian flag carried by Wally Schirra on Gemini 6.

-However, recently Jim McDivitt put on sale flags that he carried on the Gemini 4 mission, including US flags, State flags, and an almost complete set of foreign country flags, proving that at least some Gemini astronauts did indeed carry flag kits.
+However, in 2012 Jim McDivitt put on sale flags that he carried on the Gemini 4 mission, including US flags, State flags, and an almost complete set of foreign country flags.
+More recently flags carried by John Young on Gemini 10 have been offered at auction which appear to indicate that he too carried a full flag kit in his PPK as souvenirs.
 Overall however, flags carried on the Gemini missions remain very scarce.

 An Apollo 7 4x6" flown flag from